Documentation

 URLs

-The first two searches here find the most common issues with tagging URLs.
+These searches here find the most common issues with tagging URLs.
 They find potentially bad spaces or characters, as well as any <url> tags that contain sentence- or phrase-ending punctuation.
-Search for them individually.

 If amazon.com is found as a general link, the url style should be removed, as it is prohibited to link to amazon.com, rather than a specific page on that site.

 To review dead links, process the file to ePub 3 in the Digital Hub.
 Open the file using Kindle Previewer and run the Quality Checks to view a report about potentially problematic links.
-Valid URLs will be listed if they are interrupted by a page ID.
 Review any listed URL to confirm if it leads to a nonexistent web page and needs to be resolved.

 Note: The status of a URL could change at any time.
 Scribe recommends checking them up to the point of first publication and using a disclaimer on the copyright page and parenthetical “(no longer extant)” notes following inactive links.
 Sample disclaimer: “References to internet websites (URLs) were accurate at the time of writing.
 Neither the author nor [Press Name] is responsible for URLs that may have expired or changed since the manuscript was prepared.”